kwchang0831/docs-svelte-QWER/docs/writing/image-asset-handling.md

 ---
-title: Asset Handling for QWER Post Writing
+title: Image Asset Handling for QWER Post Writing
 ---

-# Asset Handling
+# Image Asset Handling

 All Markdown files are compiled into Svelte components and processed by QWER.
-You can reference assets using relative URLs, for example:
+You can reference image assets using relative URLs, for example:

 ```md
 ![Example](./example.jpg)